 Use SEO to boost your company page on search engines

-Just like boosting your website through the use of SEO, you should boost your LinkedIn company page.
-Using certain keywords that match with your website, will bring in potential clients and customer, partners to your LinkedIn page and will connect with you.
+Like boosting your website through SEO Melbourne, you should increase your LinkedIn company page.
+Using keywords that match your website will bring potential clients, customers, and partners to your LinkedIn page and will connect with you.

 Make quality Connections

-The bread and butter of LinkedIn: making connections to potential clients, customers and business partners.
+The bread and butter of LinkedIn: making connections to potential clients, customers, and business partners.
 But make sure you are connecting with quality connections that are going to help grow and network your business.
-Look for these two things when it comes to making a connection: a professional and respectable history and one with more than 150 connections.
-More connections means more potential networking for you.
+Look for these two things when making a connection: a professional and respectable history and one with more than 150 connections.
+More connections mean more potential networking for you.

 ….but don’t just make a connection

-What’s the point of making a connection if aren’t actually going to connect with them?
-When a connection is established, don’t wait for them to message you, go ahead and get in touch with them first.
-And when making connections with direct messaging, make it personal, that way it shows you are a) a human and b) you’re treating your partners, customers as a person, instead of number.
+What’s the point of making a connection if you aren’t going to connect with them?
+When a connection is established, don’t wait for them to message you; go ahead and get in touch with them first.
+And when making connections with direct messaging, make it personal; that way, it shows you are a) a human and b) treating your partners and customers as a person instead of numbers.